Skip navigation

 When to Contact a Medical Professional

-Call your health care provider if ear pain, drainage from the ear, or other symptoms occur or worsen, or if hearing loss occurs.
+Contact your provider if ear pain, drainage from the ear, or other symptoms occur or worsen, or if hearing loss occurs.

 Prevention

-Prompt and complete treatment of chronic ear infection may help to prevent some cases of cholesteatoma.
+Prompt and thorough treatment of chronic ear infection may help prevent cholesteatoma.

 References